FayZ676/gitscribe/documentation/USAGE.md

 # GitScribe Usage Examples

-This document provides comprehensive examples of how to use GitScribe to transform your git history into shareable content.
+This document provides examples of how to use GitScribe to transform your git history into posts, blogs, release notes, and more.

 ## Prerequisites

 Before using GitScribe, make sure you have:

-1. Installed GitScribe (see [README.md](README.md) for installation instructions)
+1. Installed GitScribe (see [INSTALL.md](INSTALL.md) for installation instructions)
 2. Configured your OpenAI API key: `gitscribe configure`

 ## Basic Usage